 We are a biopharmaceutical company focused on developing and commercializing innovative therapies for prostate cancer and other hormonally driven diseases.
 Our lead drug candidate, galeterone, is an oral small molecule that utilizes the mechanistic pathways of current second-generation androgen signaling inhibitors, while also introducing a distinct third mechanism - androgen receptor degradation.
-We are developing galeterone for the treatment of patients with metastatic castration resistant prostate cancer, or CRPC.

-In July 2016, we announced our plan to discontinue ARMOR3-SV, our pivotal Phase 3 clinical trial comparing galeterone to Xtandi® (enzalutamide) in treatment-naïve metastatic CRPC patients whose prostate tumors express the AR-V7 splice variant, following the recommendation made by the trial's independent data monitoring committee, or the DMC, on July 25, 2016.
-Based on a review of all available safety and efficacy data, the DMC determined that the ARMOR3-SV trial would likely not succeed in meeting its primary endpoint of demonstrating an improvement in radiographic progression-free survival for galeterone versus enzalutamide in men with AR-V7 positive metastatic CRPC.
+In July 2016, we announced our plan to discontinue ARMOR3-SV, our pivotal Phase 3 clinical trial comparing galeterone to Xtandi® (enzalutamide) in treatment-naïve metastatic castration resistant prostate cancer, or mCRPC, patients whose prostate tumors express the AR-V7 splice variant, following the recommendation made by the trial's independent data monitoring committee, or the DMC, in July 2016.
+Based on a review of all available safety and efficacy data, the DMC determined that the ARMOR3-SV trial would likely not succeed in meeting its primary endpoint of demonstrating an improvement in radiographic progression-free survival for galeterone versus enzalutamide in men with AR-V7 positive mCRPC.
 In making its recommendation, the DMC did not cite any safety concerns with galeterone in the trial.
-We plan to analyze the totality of the unblinded study data in detail to evaluate potential paths forward for galeterone and our pipeline.
-Based on preliminary data reviewed to date, however, there is a substantial likelihood that we will not pursue the development of galeterone in AR-V7 positive CRPC in the future.
+We anticipate that all patients enrolled in the ARMOR3-SV clinical trial will discontinue treatment by the end of this year.
+We are analyzing the unblinded data from the ARMOR3-SV clinical trial to evaluate potential paths forward for galeterone and our drug discovery program, known as ARDA (Androgen Receptor Degradation Agents).
+Based on preliminary data reviewed to date, however, there is a substantial likelihood that we will not pursue the development of galeterone in AR-V7 positive mCRPC in the future.